-In principle, the weakest way to use an adhesive, yet the principle on which many expansion joint and sealant technologies rely for their performance.
-Adhesives are best used in shear.
+In tension is the weakest way to use an adhesive, yet the principle on which many expansion joint and sealant technologies rely for their performance.
+Adhesives are best used in shear or in combination with a mechanical force.
 The more durable joint sealing technologies rely either on adhesives in shear as in “membrane/nosing” type products, or use inherent compression to diminish or eliminate adhesion in tension on the bond line as well as within the sealant or adhesive material itself.
 More on ‘tensionless’ hybrid sealants.

 Adhesion in Tension in Liquid Sealant & Backer Rod: